Azure/avshub/content/workshop-guide/_index.md

 - Please notice that **PARTNER1** is just a **PLACEHOLDER** most likely for your organization's name.
 Reach out to the moderators for guidance

-- **Do not create a new resource group**, see the notes below about the correct resource group to choose from
+- **Do not create a new resource group**, please use the existing one.
+See the notes below about the correct resource group to choose from

 - Also, once you select the correct resource group the **region** will be defaulted (populated) with the right value
 {{% /alert %}}